 With that being said, if you’re a casual player or someone who only plays from time to time, then you would be wasting your money by investing in a 144Hz monitor.
 Not only will it set you back hundreds of dollars, but you’ll also find that you don’t make use of its full potential because you simply won’t need to, which is why we recommend considering a slightly slower monitor such as a 75Hz monitor.

-So, there you have it, our comprehensive guide to the best 144Hz monitors in 2022.
+So, there you have it, our comprehensive guide to the best 144Hz monitors in 2023.
 Hopefully, this guide has made choosing your next 144Hz monitor a little less stressful and has given you options you didn’t know existed.
-If you feel our list of the best 144Hz monitors doesn’t meet your needs, why not leave us a comment below letting us know any monitors we didn’t feature in our guide.
+These days there is plenty of choice for 144Hz monitors, with even some of the best cheap 144Hz monitors slowly being phased out in favor of their 165Hz counterparts.